 Stefan describes in very positive terms his love affair, involving cohabitation and sex (unspecified apart from his being fellated) about twice a day with a boysexual.
-[Insufficient information is given to determine if the affair was pedophilic or Greek, but, given the man’s interest in boys of 12 to 13, the latter seems more likely.]

 The same boy’s mother describes his affair, expressing certainty that her son is in love with the man, and that both the man’s love and the sex are meeting important needs of her son.

 "There was always a streak of sadomasochism in me" / Martin, 19 years old

 A full-blown Greek love affair between a man and boy living together since the latter was thirteen, the sex (initially provoked by a spanking, hence the title) beginning just after the boy opted to stay with the man following the end of the latter's five-month marriage to his mother.

 "If I had enough money, I wouldn't do it" / Peter, 14 years old

 A boy hustler from a fairly unhappy home recalls his experiences of and feelings about both selling himself to men from roughly the age of six and of loving them.

 "I think I'm wasting my time and energy here" / Joey, 33 years old